shariorfarhan07/Quizie/README.md

 - [ ] Provide the same link to all.
 - [ ] provide a unique link for the candidate.
+- [ ] Send mail to the examinee and without that email they can give the exam

+# Student
+- profile
+- stats
+- results

+# Quiz portal
+- [ ] start  description

+- [ ] provide same link to all.
+- [ ] provide unique link for candidate.

 - [ ] one question at a time.
 - [ ] paginate.